chill-utility/chill-utility.github.io/content/privacy/index.md

   - Discord server ID attached to the counter progress
 - `/config` command
   - Data entered in config menus and commands
+- Moderation commands
+  - Discord servers IDs attached to the moderation actions
+  - Discord users IDs entered in moderation commands and menus
+  - Discord users IDs of the users who has triggered moderation actions
+  - Moderation reasons specified in moderation commands and menus
 - Discord servers
   - Preferred specified via the servers' configuration
   - Servers ID
   - Amount of members on the servers
-- Moderation
-  - Discord servers IDs attached to the moderation actions
-  - Discord users IDs entered in moderation commands and menus
-  - Discord users IDs of the users who has triggered moderation actions
-  - Moderation reasons specified in moderation commands and menus

 #### Intents